Allantuikong/pizza-place/README.md

 ## Project Description

-This is a landing page for a fictional studio called *Delani Studio*.
-A Description of the main services offered by the studio are available and well elaborated.
-A portfolio section is also included with previsously done work for user's perusal.
-There is also a feedback section where users can send messages to the admins of delani Studio.
+This is an online ordering platform for *Pizza Deluxe*, a new entrant to the fast-food industry in Kenya.
+Customers can order pizza on the go, with specifications on the sizes, crust types and even toppings if desired.
+It brings the shop experience to the customer right at the palm of their hands.
+Delivery is possible upon request by the customers.

 ## Inspiration

-Marketing has gone digital and this is a sure way to reach out to potential clients as well as obtain valuable feedback and resolve any customer care concerns.
+Marketing has gone digital and this is a sure way to reach out to potential clients and increase potential sales.

 ## Setup Instruction